Horse meat scandal 'could happen again'

 Watch the video feature on the BBC News website.

-Read the full feature on the BBC News magazine website.
+Watch the video feature on the BBc News website.

 - Jay Rayner